SuiteTea/Style-Guides/style-guide.md

 PHP files should use [phpDocumentor](http://www.phpdoc.org/) for syntax reference and documentation generation.

-JavaScript files should use [YUIDoc](http://yui.github.io/yuidoc/) for syntax reference and documentation generation.
+Javascript files should use [YUIDoc](http://yui.github.io/yuidoc/) for syntax reference and documentation generation.

 ### Alignment & Spacing